QueenieCplusplus/Android_Review_10/README.md

        // TODO : see Android_Review_13
        // an Adapter class inherited from RecyclerView.Adapter<DevByteViewHolder>

-4. code an object as a Main Entry Point for Network Access.
+4. code an object as a Main Entry Point for Network Access using objName.interfaceName.methodCalled(). and using Retrofit.Builder().chainMethodCalled().create(ServiceInterface)

        // go to app/src/main/java/com/example/android/katesapp/network/Service.kt